Vyral/base-template/_posts/2021-07-26-the-biggest-reasons-for-todays-crazy-market.md

 {% include excerpt.html %}

 Everyone knows we are living in boom times as far as sellers are concerned.
 It’s increasingly common for sellers to find themselves in a multiple-offer situation, and prices keep going up.
-Naturally, this has a lot of people asking, “when is the market going to crash?”
+Naturally, this has a lot of people asking, “When is the market going to crash?”
 Buyers are understandably frustrated by the state of the market.
 Maybe they’ve lost a multiple-offer situation a few times and have decided to sit the market out until it crashes.

 **The bottom line is, the market is showing no signs of slowing down, never mind crashing.** I strongly advise against buyers sitting things out until a crash occurs, and here are my reasons why.&nbsp;